ringcentral/ringcentral-faq/docs/fax.md

 ## General

-### What are the general questions about fax?
+### Where can I learn about general fax questions?

-General information about the RingCentral fax service can be found on the End-User Fax Service FAQ [here](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/7027).
+General information about the RingCentral fax service can be found on the [End-User Fax Service FAQ](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/7027).

 ### How do I know if a fax transmission through the API succeeded?